 When choosing between automatic and professional translation it is better to give priority to professional translators.
 Automatic translators should not be used because it is impossible to translate idiomatic expressions or play on words correctly without understanding the sense and context.
 Misunderstanding will not bring additional points to the app’s usability.
 A professional native speaker that possesses your expertise is the best option.

 It is also very important to choose an appropriate font.
-It is especially significant for the languages with non-Latin alphabet.
+It is especially significant for languages with non-Latin alphabets.
 The main idea is to make the font compatible with all the languages of the solution.